lgessl/patroklos/README.md

 #### Storing and reading in models

-Training and asssessing so many models takes a lot of time.
+Training and assessing so many models takes a lot of time.
 So as your project evolves over time, you don't want to fit your models again and again.
 To this end, patroklos heavily resorts to storing the models and reading them in on demand.
 Typically you would also "store" the `Model`, `AssScalar` and `Ass2d` objects, either as an .rds file or, more typically, their initialization in an R script.
-Adding a new model or assessment is then equivalent to adding some lines of code to hese R scripts.
+Adding a new model or assessment is then equivalent to adding some lines of code to these R scripts.
 Typically, you would store your models below `models/<data-set name>`, patroklos will then store the assessments in the analogous file tree below `results/<data-set name>`.